 Schools and colleges which discriminate against pupils with disabilities, including special educational needs, are breaking the law.
-Since 2010, this has been covered by the Equality Act which replaced the Disability Discrimination Act everywhere except in Northern Ireland, where it is still in force.
-The Equality Act applies to all schools – state, fee-paying, academies, and special schools.
-Discrimination covers admissions, the way education is provided and facilities accessed.
+Since 2010, this has been covered by the Equality Act which applies to all schools – state, fee-paying, academies, and special schools.
+Discrimination covers admissions, facilities and curriculum.
 It also covers unlawful exclusions.

+To ensure equity schools must focus on making the curriculum accessible, promoting inclusive school values and culture, and ensuring their policies impact favourably on children with different needs.
 There are some areas that are still not clear cut.
-For example, though schools have to make reasonable adjustments, which include providing auxiliary aids (which might include hearing loops, adaptive keyboards and special software) there’s limited guidance on exactly what would be paid for by a school or local authority.
-In many cases, this would be decided on an individual basis.
+For example, though schools have to make reasonable adjustments, which might include providing auxiliary aids (e.g. hearing loops, adaptive keyboards and special software) there’s limited guidance on exactly what would be paid for by a school or local authority.
+In many cases, this is decided on an individual basis.
 But the Act is very clear on the type of treatment of a child with a disability that would be discriminatory.
-For example, a teacher who shouts at a pupil who struggles with concentration or hasn’t handed in homework as a results of a disability, or where a child with a physical disability is kept in at breaktime because of concerns over supervision.
+For example, when a child with a physical disability is denied the chance of forest school because of concerns over supervision.

 What helps a child to learn?